What is Letterheads 2018: London Calling?

 How do I join the Letterheads?

 There is no formal membership structure – anyone with an interest in lettering and signs is already a Letterhead.
 A meet such as this one is an opportunity to connect with other likeminded individuals, learn a lot, and have plenty of fun doing so.
-Tickets are required to enter the main event, but there will also be plenty for members of the public to experience too.
+Read more about the movement here.
+Tickets are required to enter the main event, but is also plenty for members of the public to experience too.